KonishchevDmitry/investments/docs/install.md

 # Installation

 The most simple way to try it out is to download precompiled binary for your OS.
-The most convenient way (in terms of regular updates) is to use Cargo.

 Shell completion rules can be generated using `investments completion` command.